 COVID19 Producing An Insidious Health Crisis For Our Children

-Charlene Doak-Gebauer, a global speaker, author, and considered an online child safety expert, has great concern for our children as this COVID19 crisis continues.
+Charlene Doak-Gebauer, a global speaker and author, has great concern for our children as this COVID19 crisis continues.
 She is alerting parents to the ongoing dangers that are mushrooming because predation is growing daily.
-Many parents lack the knowledge of the extent of the predation and need to listen to this author.
+Many parents lack the knowledge of the extent of predator involvement with children on games, YouTube, social media, and need to listen to this author.

 “I am so worried about my children and the family because of COVID19.
 But now, I am beginning to realize, they are online excessively.
 My son just punched a wall and I have no idea why.
 I also found pictures of him nude on our computer”, said a parent of a 13-year-old child.
 This type of situation is becoming a common type of issue in homes as this global pandemic continues.
 And, where did the child send the nude pictures??